ingo/ingo.github.io/_recipes/pizza_alla_romana.md

 vegan: null
 veggie: null
 ---

+This pizza is made in the Bonci style, with a soft and fluffy crumb, and a perfect balance of toppings.
 This recipe comes from a pizza enthusiast from Modena, Italy, who shared his recipe on the Pizza Making Forum.
 The pizza is made in the Bonci style, which involves stretching the dough, placing it in an unoiled pan, topping it, and baking it in two stages.
 The result is a pizza with a soft and fluffy crumb, and a perfect balance of toppings.

 ### Ingredients